Kess1Gflex/PCAP-Network-Investigation-Wireshark/README.md

 X-Request-ID: 7f31
 ```

-The response was associated with the request in Frame 12 and was received approximately 25 milliseconds after the request.
+The response was associated with the request in Frame 12 and arrived approximately 25 milliseconds after the request.

 The full request URI was: